Academic Catalog

 The mission of the University Advising Center is to help all undergraduate students reach their educational goals, with high academic achievement, and to graduate.

-The University Advising Center provides academic advising to all undergraduate students with undeclared majors and to preprofessional students in the College of Liberal Arts and Sciences.
+The University Advising Center provides academic advising to all undergraduate students with undeclared majors and to preprofessional students in the College of Liberal Arts and Sciences and the School of Social Work.
 The Center is staffed by professional advisors whose major responsibilities include the following.

 Exploratory Student Advising